 It’s also where you will spend the majority of your time sightseeing and hanging out, so it just makes sense to stay here.
 You’ll never run out of things to do, and you won’t have to worry about getting around, as everything is walkable.
 It’s one of the coolest places to stay in Mexico.

-Things to See and Do in Zócalo
+Top Things to Do in Zócalo

 - Learn about the history of the Mayans at the Maya Museum